rohbdn07/dev-academy-vaccine-app/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run the app either using docker-compose up or using npm start:

+### `docker-compose up -d`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm start`